-In this matter, respondent admits to failing to comply with one of the requirements of Supreme Court Order no. S215548, to file a rule 9.20 Compliance Declaration.
+In this matter, respondent admits to failing to comply with one of the requirements of Supreme Court Order no. S210413, to file a rule 9.20 Compliance Declaration.
 Standard 1.8(b) states:

 - "(b) If a member has two or more prior records of discipline, disbarment is appropriate in the following circumstances, unless the most compelling mitigating circumstances clearly predominate or the misconduct underlying the prior discipline occurred during the same time period as the current misconduct: - 1.
-Actual suspension was ordered in any one of the prior disciplinary matters; - 3.
-The prior disciplinary matters coupled with the current record demonstrate the member's unwillingness or inability to conform to ethical responsibilities."
+Actual suspension was ordered in any one of the prior disciplinary matters;"